VictorXjoeY/Minimax/README.md

 - Works for games with cycles.
 - Takes the shortest path for the win, but the longest path for the loss.
 - Uses around 1.2GB of RAM.
-- Doesn't work for games with chance elements.
-For that I'll probably implement another version of the algorithm which I'll call Expectiminimax.
+- It currently does not work for games with imperfect information or chance elements (dice/card games).
+I'll probably code that in another project.